opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 # Create Index Template

-The Create Index Template API lets you initialize indexes with predefined mappings and settings.
+The Create Index Template API lets you initialize indexes with predefined mappings and settings, as well as update existing index template.

 ## Path and HTTP methods